-The MVHS has proposed a 373-bed, 672,000 square-foot hospital, five parking lots with 1,135 spaces and a 1,550-space parking garage.
+MVHS has proposed a 373-bed, 672,000 square-foot hospital, five parking lots with 1,135 spaces and a 1,550-space parking garage.
 Taxpayers are told they would pay for the parking garage, and the mayor of Utica has pledge to give away city properties.
 (NOTE: Mayor cannot legally sign taxpayers up for such debt, nor can he dispose of city assets!)

 You can review the CON application here, NYSECON.
 Search by "Project Number", using 172305.